DIY Pink Lemonade Sugar Scrub

 How to Use Your DIY Sugar Scrub

-- Scoop a small amount of the Pink Lemonade Sugar Scrub in your hands with a spoon.
+- Scoop a small amount of the Pink Lemonade Sugar Scrub into your hands with a spoon.
+(I recommend using a spoon to keep your scrub clean to increase its shelf life.)

-- Scrub all over your hands or feet – or wherever you’d like a little extra softness.
+- Scrub all over your hands or feet in a circular motion or wherever you’d like a little extra softness.

 - Allow your scrub to sit on your skin for 3-4 minutes.
 Enjoy this time to rest and relax.